damienstuart/trapex/README.md

   * Forward the trap
   * Change the AgentAddress value (_nat_ function)
   * Log the trap to a specified file
-  * Log the trap data in a CSV format specificly for feeding to a Clickhouse database.
+  * Log the trap data in a CSV format (specifically for feeding to a Clickhouse database).
   * Drop the trap and discontinue processing further filters.

 This initial version's functionality and configuration options are very